NerdNu/mkgroups/README.md

 for a single world.

-Modules can contain one or more top level maps with the name `groups`, `weights` and `permissions`.
-All other settings in the YAML are ignored.
+Modules can contain one or more top level maps with the name `groups`, `weights` and `permissions`. `mkgroups` will show a warning message if there are other, unexpected keys in the YAML.

 ### Groups Map